status-im/help.status.im/CONTRIBUTING.md

-# Welcome to the Status documentation contributing guide
+# Welcome to the Status Help contributing guide

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [help.status.im](https://help.status.im).